nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ---

 ## Preparing the data
-Turning these 550 images into a real dataset that can be used for fine tuning was a slog.
+Turning these 550 images into a real dataset that can be used for fine tuning was a grind.

 Roboflow made this as painless as possible, but manually selecting _each individual pothole_ was tedious to say the least.
 I tried using a SOTA model (SAM3) to do the labeling for me, but found that the model struggled to identify 'pothole' from these images (maybe my model will fill a real gap in the pothole identifying marketplace).

 Armed with my 'pothole' definition from earlier I got to tagging and bucketing images between train/valid.

-Once complete, I uploaded the dataset to [Kaggle](https://www.kaggle.com/datasets/nmata010/overhead-potholes-test-set-v1) so I could reference the URL in code and avoid updating references
+Once complete, I uploaded the dataset to [Kaggle](https://www.kaggle.com/datasets/nmata010/overhead-potholes-test-set-v1) so that I could pass it into my colab notebook with the scaffolding I already have in place (and I guess there's a chance others will follow along).

-- the main take away is that data prep is simple, not easy (are all road defecs potholes? is a puddle a pothole? how do you decide?)
-- In researching tools for annotation i came across roboflow and used that.
-It let me annotate pretty easily, along with preparing the dataset for publishing.
-- i also cultivated a 'gold standard' dataset.
-This also involved manually labeling ~1500 potholes.
-- BTW, i tried using sam3 to do some labling for me, but it was hit or miss.
-More on that later.
-- Finally, with all the manual annotations done, i exported from roboflow, uploaded to kaggle and i'm ready to start running experiments
+We're ready to start training and tweaking models!

 ## Running experiments
+Alright, I have a problem to solve, a KPI to target, and a dataset that I'm hoping will get me there.

 - Ok so i've got a dataset, a benchmark, and a list of experiments.
 I'm ready to start training models and checking performace.
 - I made some tweaks to the colab notebook to add support for model validation.
 That was a fun sidequest that resulted in my first OSS contribution.
 ### Control group: